 Cryogenic Protective Clothing

-Cryogenic liquids, gasses and materials have a lot of important uses that impact our daily lives in several different ways.
-Cryogenic gases have been used to fuel NASA space shuttles as well as producing, storing and shipping medications, labs and food from food processing plants.
+Cryogenic materials including gasses and liquids are used throughout several different industries that have an impact on our everyday lives.
+They have been used to fuel NASA space shuttles as well as producing, storing and shipping medications, labs and food from food processing plants.

-Due to the temperatures and risks involved in contact with cryogenic liquids, the workers in industries that use them face extreme cold hazards such as frostbite, releasing of toxic gasses and in some cases, explosion hazards due to cryogenic materials such as liquid hydrogen’s flammability.
+Due to the temperatures and risks involved in contact with cryogenic liquids, the workers in industries that use them face extreme cold hazards such as frostbite, releasing of toxic gasses and in some cases, explosion hazards due the flammability of cryogenic liquids and gasses.

 National Safety Apparel manufactures cryogenic protective clothing including gloves, aprons and safety kits for working with cryogenic liquids.
 NSA FR clothing also helps to protect workers in medical, food processing and chemical industries that use liquid nitrogen flammable gasses that present explosion hazards.
 View our cryogenic protective clothing, get in touch with our customer service team to inquire about our personal protective equipment or find out how to buy.